CSS 499: Undergraduate Research

 Programming Textbooks, References, and Manuals:

 If you need to refer to programming textbooks or manuals, please visit my CSS430/CSS432/CSS434 course websites where you can find links to related books.
-Since my current research work includes AgentTeamwork and M++, the following two are the most important materials you would like to read:
+Since my research work includes Sensor Cloud Integration, AgentTeamwork, and M++, the following materials are the most useful to you when getting involved in my work.

 Computing Resources: